Japanese clothing: Yayoi period (Neolithic to Iron Age)

-Kofun period (300–538 CE)
+Kofun period (300–538 AD)

-Until the 5th century CE, there is little artistic evidence of the clothing worn in Japan.
+Until the 5th century AD, there is little artistic evidence of the clothing worn in Japan.
 Kofun period clothing is known from clay sculptures used atop haniwa offering cylinders.
 These were used in the 5th and 6th century, though most haniwa have no sculpture on top.
 These figures likely do not represent everyday dress; they may represent riding dress.
 Many wear armour.

 In the Kofun period, the right side was wrapped over the left (unlike in China), and the overlapped edge was secured with ties on the right side.
 Sleeves and trousers were tubular.
 Female figures often wear a skirt, with male figures wearing trousers tied with garters just above the calf, so that they balloon over the knee, allowing freedom of movement.
 Mo, wrapped skirts, were worn by men and women, sometimes over hakama (trousers).

 Traditional Chinese clothing had been introduced to Japan via Chinese envoys in the Kofun period, with immigration between the two countries and envoys to the Tang dynasty court leading to Chinese styles of dress, appearance and culture becoming extremely popular in Japanese court society.
 The Imperial Japanese court quickly adopted Chinese styles of dress and clothing.
 As early as the 4th century CE, images of priestess-queens and tribal chiefs in Japan depicted figures wearing clothing similar that of Han dynasty China.
 There is evidence of the oldest samples of shibori tie-dyed fabric stored at the Shōsōin Temple being Chinese in origin, due to the limitations of Japan's ability to produce the fabrics at the time (see tanmono).

 Asuka period (538–710 CE)

 The Asuka period began with the introduction of Buddhism, and the writing system of Chinese characters to Japan; during this time, Chinese influence over Japan was fairly strong.

 Judging by the depictions in the Tenjukoku Shūchō Mandala, during the reign of Empress Suiko (593–628), male and female court dress were very similar.
 Both wore round-necked front-fastening hō with non-overlapping lapels, the front, collar, and cuffs edged with contrasting fabric, possibly an underlayer; the ran skirt, above knee-length, had a matching edge.
-Below the ran and extending below it to about knee length, a more heavily-pleated contrasting skirt called a hirami was worn.
+Below the ran and extending below it to about knee length, a more heavily pleated contrasting skirt called a hirami was worn.
 Below the hirami, men wore narrow hakama with a contrasting lower edge, and women wore a pleated mo long enough to trail.

 The Takamatsuzuka Tomb (c.
 686 CE) is a major source of information for upper-class clothing of this period.
 By this time, the hō lapels overlapped (still right side over left), and the hō and mo were edged with pleated frills, replacing the hirami.
-Kanmuri (black gauze caps stiffened with lacquer) were being worn by male courtiers, and were regulaed in the 11th regnal year of Emperor Tenmu (~684 CE); this fashion persists in formal use into the 21st century.
+Kanmuri (black gauze caps stiffened with lacquer) were being worn by male courtiers, and were regulated in the 11th regnal year of Emperor Tenmu (~684 CE); this fashion persists in formal use into the 21st century.